Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/enable-debug-logging.md

 # Enable debug logging

 Debug logging is an optional, yet critical SDK feature.
-It helps you ensure that the SDK is working as intended.
-Below is a table that explains levels of logging available and when they may be used:
+By enabling logging, you can ensure that the SDK is working as intended.
+The following table explains levels of logging available and the purpose they serve:

 | Log Level | Description |
 | :--- | :--- |